 Implement guidelines on food waste prevention and reduction (incl. measurement), e.g. recommendations of the EU Platform for Food Losses and Waste

-Prioritise redistribution of food surpluses to people in need
+Prioritise redistribution of food surpluses to people in need, when relevant

 Optimise the use of raw materials through valorisation